Skip to content

 These two declarations at the top of our file tell the rust compiler two things:

-• We don’t want the Rust standard library (std crate), since std operates under the assumption of an operating system enviornment.
+• We don’t want the Rust standard library (the std crate), since it requires an operating system.

-• We don’t want a Rust program entrypoint, since that assumes the existence of a C runtime (something we don’t have).
+• We don’t want a regular Rust main function, since that requires a C runtime, which we also do not have.

 The vexide Prelude